Entropy analysis and entropy stable DG methods for the 1D shallow water moment equations: Continuous entropy analysis for the SWME

 \begin{remark} Notice that the energy function is independent of the coefficients $A_{ijk}$ and $B_{ijk}$.
-Thus, the entropy function and entropy variables corresponding to the linearized model SWLME \eqref{sys:SWLME} are the function $\mathbb{E}$ in \eqref{eq:Total:Energy} and vector $\bB{w}$ from Corollary~\ref{cor:entropy:variables}, respectively.
-The total flux, which also corresponds to the entropy flux for the SWLME and was first derived in \cite{Caballero2025} is, on the other hand, given by
+Thus, the entropy function and entropy variables corresponding to the linearized model SWLME \eqref{sys:SWLME} are the same function $\mathbb{E}$ in \eqref{eq:Total:Energy} and vector $\bB{w}$ from Corollary~\ref{cor:entropy:variables}, respectively.
+The total flux, which also corresponds to the entropy flux for the SWLME and was first derived in \cite{Caballero2025} and later more systematically in \cite{KoellermeierEnergy2025arxiv} is, on the other hand, given by

 \end{remark}

 In the next section, we discuss the case of including the friction effect, which turns out to be a source term in the model equations, and establish that two widely used friction terms described in the literature are indeed entropy dissipative with respect to the developed entropy variables.